uweschmitt/emzed/website/tour.rst

 ==================================

-This is a short tour for getting a first impression about working with *eMZed* framework.
+This is a short tour for getting a first impression about working with *eMZed* modules.
 We suppose that you followed the instructions at :ref:`installation` to get *eMZed* installed and that you did the first steps as described in :ref:`getting_started`.